OmnixCode/FlexVAE/README.md

 ```
 ./train.py  -t -reinit_optim True -reinit_lr 0.005 -wo
 ```
-in addition we have a -wo flag in the end.
-This flag writes-out the changed config variables to the config file, so we can use this setting in the future.
+in addition we have a -wo flag at the end.
+This flag writes-out the changed config variables to the config file, so we can use these settings in the future.

 ### Inference example